• Skip to primary navigation

 Instructions

-• In a salad bowl, combine all ingredients.
-Serve immediately or allow to sit for 20 + minutes to soak up the juices.
+In a large bowl, combine all the salad ingredients, including the dressing.
+Serve immediately or let it sit for 20 minutes to soak up the flavors.

 Video